Health Sciences

 Massage 4

 In this course, students advance foundational massage, professional communication, and session design skills.
 Cultural competency in massage therapy is also explored.
-Students will apply knowledge gained in Massage 4 by providing massage to members of the public in Student Clinic.
-Students are required to participate in Student Clinic shifts outside of regular class time and must attend a mandatory Student Clinic orientation on the first Friday of the term.
+Successful completion of first, second, and third term courses are required before taking Massage 4.
+While enrolled in this course, students are eligible to sign up for Massage Clinic hours and will have the opportunity to apply knowledge gained in Massage 4 by providing massages to members of the public in the clinic.
+Massage 4 students are highly encouraged to participate in Student Clinic shifts.
+Successful completion of Massage 3 is required before taking Massage 4.

 Massage 5

-In this class, students will learn and practice chair massage techniques at various locations throughout the community, learn client intakes and conversations, SOAP notes, explore cultural competency, and begin to refine and integrate individual skills and techniques working on the public in the mandatory student clinic.
+In this course, students will learn and practice chair massage techniques at various locations throughout the community, learn client intakes and conversations, SOAP notes, and explore cultural competency.
+While enrolled in this course, students will begin to refine and integrate individual skills and techniques working on the public in through the Student Clinic.
+Community massage students are required to sign up for Massage Clinic shifts (every Friday), and will have the opportunity to apply hands-on skills gained by providing massage to members of the public in the clinic.
+Successful completion of Massage 3 is required before taking Community Massage Integration.

 Student Clinic

 Student Clinic offers students an opportunity to apply and expand their skills in conducting client intakes, developing treatment plans, writing SOAP notes, and using professional communication (written and verbal) while working with the public in both clinical and community outreach settings.
 Students are required to participate in Student Clinic shifts outside of class time.
-This course is taken concurrently with Introduction to Community Massage and terms 4-6.
+This course is taken concurrently with the Community Massage Integration course, and other terms 4-6 courses.
+Students must attend a mandatory Student Clinic orientation on the first Friday of the term.

 Professional Practices